jeffstephens/k8s-notes/create-cluster-notes.md

 3. The name of the cluster doesn't need to match the top-level domain from the Route 53 hosted zone.
 I like to name it something like `cluster.example.com`.

+4. The S3 bucket for `kops` remote state could contain state for more than one cluster - best practice is to name it something like `clusters.example.com`.